WPRDC/data-guide/docs/privacy.md

 - Data management to prevent accidental release
 - Responding to accidental release

+PICK UP HERE

 ##How to Reduce the Risk of Accidentally Releasing PII or other sensitive information
 There are several actions your organization can take to minimize the risk of accidentally releasing data containing PII or other sensitive information.
 The information in the publishers guide summarizes more-detailed information presented in UCSUR's 2015 White Paper "Frameworks to Protect Personally Identifiable Information and Assess the Risk of Unintended Breaches"

+####Data Quality Assessment - some work to do here...
+Reference section

+After an organization decides to share information as open data, and has determined that release will cause minimal harm to any individual, a data quality assessment should be undertaken.
+Every dataset that is shared as open data should be rigorously evaluated before publication to ensure that sensitive information is not being inadvertently shared.
+Test de-identification or anonymization .
+Several elements to look for include:

+- Unstructured or semi-structured fields, such as notes fields.
+These may contain PII, and should be removed before the data isshared as open data.

+- Fields with inconsistent content
+Can be caused by improper sorting or other errors in managing data - look for inconsistency in a data field

+- Check de-identified data

+- Check to be sure no unique records in anonymized data.

 #### Inventory PII